-- 1 explain why they were not in favor of something or they would be talking to each other, and you could - 2 gain a sense of the sentiment.
-It also enabled people to look around and sense that there was some way - 3 to reach consensus on a number. - 4 - 5 Councilor Boyd suggested putting out the word that another subcommittee would be formed.
-If unable - 6 to get 8 volunteers to put the time and energy into another committee that would be very telling. - 7 Councilor Boyd stated agreement he is very reticent about putting this back on the ballot so soon.
-He - 8 has heard the same concerns regarding bonding.
-He suggested it is not the work the committee did - 9 about coming up with something utilitarian, it is explaining to the people we are not going to break the - 10 bank.
-The finance team has done a good job to put us in a position where we can bond for something - 11 like this.
-He got the impression some might equate a bond with a mortgage and look at it as taking on a - 12 fourth mortgage.
-The education piece on bonding and its impact to the community was not - 13 communicated.
-He suggested it is not taking the cover page off of the document that will make a - 14 difference, but going out and explaining the numbers and how it all works. - 15 - 16 Vice Chairman Mahon remarked there is no way to gauge the reason the project did not pass.
-He - 17 reiterated the proposal was supported by a great many; however, all of the other things come into play. - 18 He stated his personal opinion there are times when enough voters aren't comfortable with a decision - and they will grasp at any reason as to why it didn't go forward.
-He stated his opinion the discussion is - 20 premature and should occur as part of the budget process, and staff should be asked to provide a finer - 21 analysis.22 - 23 Councilor Boyd questioned the timeframe required for a decision in order to make a commitment to - 24 place the project on the ballot.
-Chairman Harrington remarked, if intending to place the item on the - 25 ballot, preparation should not wait until January to begin.
-There is the need to get a committee together - to evaluate what was done, what can be done better, etc. Councilor Dwyer reiterated if unable to get a - 27 robust committee of 8 committed to this work, it is a dead issue.
-Chairman Harrington stated agreement, - if deciding to place on the ballot, there is the need to get those 8 individuals onboard and get the facts - updated for those individuals so they can make a different kind of presentation. - 30
+Chairman Harrington stated her belief, after two unsuccessful attempts to gain approval for bonding, on a fairly unchanged proposal, people begin to become annoyed.
+Vice Chairman Mahon remarked we are cursed with the SB2 balloting.
+When you are on the floor of a Town meeting people can get up and explain why they were not in favor of something or they would be talking to each other, and you could gain a sense of the sentiment.
+It also enabled people to look around and sense that there was some way to reach consensus on a number.

+Councilor Boyd suggested putting out the word that another subcommittee would be formed.
+If unable to get 8 volunteers to put the time and energy into another committee that would be very telling.
+Councilor Boyd stated that he is very reticent about putting this back on the ballot so soon.
+He has heard the same concerns regarding bonding.
+He suggested it is not the work the committee did about coming up with something utilitarian, it is explaining to the people we are not going to break the bank.
+The finance team has done a good job to put us in a position where we can bond for something like this.
+He got the impression some might equate a bond with a mortgage and look at it as taking on a fourth mortgage.
+The education piece on bonding and its impact to the community was not communicated.
+He suggested it is not taking the cover page off of the document that will make a difference, but going out and explaining the numbers and how it all works.

+Vice Chairman Mahon remarked there is no way to gauge the reason the project did not pass.
+He reiterated the proposal was supported by a great many; however, all of the other things come into play.
+He stated his personal opinion there are times when enough voters aren't comfortable with a decision and they will grasp at any reason as to why it didn't go forward.
+He stated his opinion the discussion is premature and should occur as part of the budget process, and staff should be asked to provide a finer analysis.

+Councilor Boyd questioned the timeframe required for a decision in order to make a commitment to place the project on the ballot.
+Chairman Harrington remarked, if intending to place the item on the ballot, preparation should not wait until January to begin.
+There is the need to get a committee together to evaluate what was done, what can be done better, etc. Councilor Dwyer reiterated if unable to get a robust committee of 8 committed to this work, it is a dead issue.
+Chairman Harrington stated agreement, if deciding to place on the ballot, there is the need to get those 8 individuals onboard and get the facts updated for those individuals so they can make a different kind of presentation.
-31 MOTION made by Councilor Dwyer and seconded by Councilor Boyd to form a committee to 32 study the proposal for the highway garage and associated bonding with the intent of placing it on

-- 33 the ballot in April - 34
+MOTION made by Councilor Dwyer and seconded by Councilor Boyd to form a committee to study the proposal for the highway garage and associated bonding with the intent of placing it on the ballot in April